BuildOnViction/docs/docs/index.md

 - Randomization to guarantee the fair and prevent handshaking attack
 - Fast confirmation time and efficient checkpoints for finality or rebase

-Tomochain Team is currently implementing these mechanisms based on the Ethereum source code.